 Your immune system protects you against infection.
-Lymphoma and treatment for it can affect how your immune system works.
-This can make you less able to fight infections.
+Lymphoma and treatment for it can affect how your immune system works. this can make you less able to fight infections.

-It is important to report any signs of an infection to your lymphoma team or GP (see page 57).
+It is important to report any signs of an infection (see page 65) to your lymphoma team or GP.
 Having it treated straight away can prevent serious complications.